SaaS (Software as a Service)

 Skill-based routing assigns customer contacts to agents or agent groups with certain skills, qualifications and specializations.
 Skills can include language proficiency, specialization in a particular field, education or other qualifications.
 Skill-based routing requires you to define skills (language, field, contact type), skill levels (e.g. 10=specialist and 1=in training) and skill groups (a group of agents that have the same skills).
 Customer inquiries (calls, chat messages, e-mails, etc.) are assigned to appropriately qualified agents at your organization in order to drive key factors such as customer satisfaction.

 Microsoft hybrid cloud storage with data backup, archiving and disaster recovery.
-StorSimple is an on-premise storage solution with a flexible, scalable cloud extension.
+StorSimple is an on-premises storage solution with a flexible, scalable cloud extension.
 The entry-level versions begin at 15 to 40 TB in local storage and 200 TB in the cloud.
 Local storage gives your organization rapid internal access to data.
 The extended cloud storage holds data backups and snapshots as well as inactive or cold data specified by user-defined retention policies.

-System Center from Microsoft is an IT administration suite of management consoles for different tasks, plus multiple automated management tools for deployment, configuration and monitoring in hybrid IT infrastructures (on-premise/Azure).
+System Center from Microsoft is an IT administration suite of management consoles for different tasks, plus multiple automated management tools for deployment, configuration and monitoring in hybrid IT infrastructures (on-premises/Azure).
 Virtual Machine Manager, for example, is a powerful tool for administering virtualized data centers.
 Configuration Manager enables the deployment of more efficient IT services, compliance enforcement and powerful resource management for servers, desktops, laptops and mobile devices.
 Operations Manager (SCOM) allows flexible, cost-efficient monitoring of your IT infrastructure.